Toilets of the Hebrew Bible

 People often ask me, "How did people in the Bible use the toilet?"
 Well, that depends!
 Are you talking about New Testament times, during the time of the Roman Empire?
 If so, there's another page on that topic.
-But if you're talking about Old Testament times, from around 1990-1700 BC through the time of Alexander the Great to about 300 BC, then you've come to the right place with this page.
+But if you're talking about Old Testament times, starting around 1990-1700 BC and continuing through the time of Alexander the Great to about 300 BC, then you've come to the right place with this page.
 The Jewish people have a great deal of tradition, teachings, and strict rules addressing all aspects of everyday life, including personal hygiene and public sanitation.
 Let's see how that relates to Old Testament Toilets and related topics.

 According to the Jewish sacred writing which became תַּנַײךְ or Tanakh, the Hebrew Bible, the Jewish people were descended from Abraham and his family.